Our Staff and Program Consultants

 Rhonda is a member of the Association of Fundraising Professionals (AFP), the National Association of Professional Women (NAPW) and the North Dakota Economic Security and Prosperity Alliance (NDESPA).
-She has served as President of the Council of United Way Agencies (COUWA) in Bismarck.
+She has served as past President of the Council of United Way Agencies (COUWA) in Bismarck.

 In 2019, Rhonda was named Woman of the Year by the Bismarck-Mandan Business and Professional Women’s Club.
 She was recognized for her significant contributions and service in the Bismarck area.